Harish Sivaramakrishnan: Personal life

 Harish was born and brought up at Shoranur in Palakkad, Kerala.
-He is 38 years old.
 He is a chemical engineering graduate from BITS Pilani.

 Career

 Harish Sivaramakrishnan is the lead vocalist and one of the founder members of the band Agam.
 He is also a playback singer working in Malayalam, Telugu and Tamil languages.
 Apart from his musical career, he is also working as the Chief Design Officer at CRED, after working for over a decade in Adobe and Google.

+In 2016, composer Leon James introduced Harish to singing in Tamil cinema, and Harish sang "Unnai Matrinaal" for the former's film Ko 2.

+In 2021, he won the South Indian International Movie Award for Best Playback Singer (Male) (Tamil) for his song "Veyyon Silli" in the film Soorarai Pottru (2020).